Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Current fingerprints list version
 The fingerprints list will update without the need to update the entire module.
 Keep an eye on the [module support thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-simple-t3765199) for info.

 Just run the `props` command and the list will be updated automatically.
-Use the -nw option to disable.
+Use the -nw option to disable or disable it completely in the script settings (see below).

-**_Current fingerprints list version - v6_**
+**_Current fingerprints list version - v7_**

 ## Improved root hiding - Editing build.prop and default.prop